harvard-lil/awesome/README.md

 ### Getting the source

-Head on over to your web document root (in my Apache instance, I use /var/www/html) and use the git clone command to get the latest version of ShelfLife:
+Head on over to your web document root (in our Apache instance, we use /var/www/html) and use the git clone command to get the latest version of ShelfLife:

     cd /var/www/html
     git clone https://github.com/harvard-lil/awesome.git